 Pacsun has very well used that to their advantage in their email title.
 This element along with the sense of urgency trigger and a prominent “View Cart” button should increase their abandoned cart email conversion rate.

-Sending out abandoned cart emails is one of the most overlooked and underutilized yet a simple and powerful sales recovery tactic.
+Sending out abandoned cart emails is one of the most overlooked and underutilized yet simple and powerful sales recovery tactics.
 So, don’t leave your money on the table when you can easily recover the lost revenue by sending a few simple emails.